Ampersand-ASL/amp-server/docs/user.md

      KEYBOARD_KEY_c00ea=reserved

-The "v0D8Cp0012" above refers the vendor ID/product ID of a common C-Media USB audio interface, but it's possible that your device will have a different product ID.
+The "v0D8Cp0012" above refers the vendor ID/product ID of a common C-Media USB audio interface, but **it's possible that your device will have a different product ID**.
 Please use the lsusb command to validate the IDs being presented by your hardware.

 And then reload the hwdb: